WSVF-CD: Newscast

 WHSV currently produces a weeknight prime time newscast on WSVF.
 Known on-air as The Valley's Fox 10 O'Clock News, the show can be seen for thirty minutes from a secondary set at the North Main Street facility.
 Although it features additional reporters seen on WHSV, the show maintains a dedicated news anchor and reporter.
 The broadcast primarily features news anchor Gloria Balding, meteorologist Aubrey Urbanowicz, and reporter Tim Wronka (also fill-in news anchor).
 MyNetworkTV/MeTV affiliate WHSV-DT4 simulcasts the prime time newscast.
 Even if the program is delayed or preempted on WSVF, it still airs in the regular time slot on WHSV-DT4.

 Simulcasts of some local newscasts seen on WHSV-TV are included on the WSVF-CD2 schedule.
 More specifically, WHSV's two-hour weekday morning newscast, and its weeknight at 5 and nightly 6 p.m. news broadcasts are not seen on WSVF-CD2.
-In lieu of a locally-produced weekday morning news program, the station airs CBS' late night news program CBS Overnight News and a double-run of the CBS Morning News between 5 and 7 a.m.
+In lieu of a locally-produced weekday morning news program, the station airs CBS' late night news program CBS News Roundup and a double-run of CBS News Mornings between 5 and 7 a.m.
 The station does not carry any newscasts produced by WHSV-TV that are exclusive to the station.